cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/05-cosmwasm.md

 }
 ```

-So, we can register or transfer a name.
-First, register a name with your contract address `$CONTRACT`:
+We can register or transfer a name.
+First register a name with your contract address `$CONTRACT`:

 ```bash
 $ wasmd tx wasm execute $CONTRACT '{"register":{"name":"fred"}}' --amount 100upebble --from wallet --node $RPC --chain-id pebblenet-1 --gas-prices 0.001upebble --gas auto --gas-adjustment 1.3
 ```

-In the contract, you can find:
+In the contract you can find:

 ```rust
 pub fn query(deps: Deps, env: Env, msg: QueryMsg) -> StdResult<Binary> {